probmatic/employeeSalaries.cpp/README.md

 # employeeSalaries.cpp
-C++ that compares employee salaries.
+C++ program that compares employee salaries.
 Data is read from a text file.
 Uses vectors to read and output data.